dywlkji/BPA-Alternatives-AR/README.md

 ### Instruction
 #### DMPNN&hyD-MPNN：This includes all the operation manuscript data and feature data of DMPNN and hyD-MPNN in this study.
 - **5_AR_6108_NURA_chemprop.csv**：NuRA-AR’s SMILES dataset.
-* **Features**：The fusion features used in hyD-MPNN include the total alva descriptors dataset and the dataset divided into 10 seeds
+* **Features**：The fusion features used in hyD-MPNN include the total alva descriptors dataset and the dataset divided into 10 seeds.
 * **Metric_Chemporp.ipynb**：A tool script for summarizing prediction results.
 - **get_pubchem_macc.ipynb**：A tool script to calculate Pubchem and MACC.
 * **Running script examples**：